-Our lawyers for assault charges have had the honor and responsibility of handling many assault cases throughout Arizona.
-If you have been arrested for an assault case, we are willing to meet with you today to help you through the process.
+Our specialized team of attorneys for assault charges have had the honor and responsibility of handling many assault cases throughout the state of Arizona.
+If you or a loved one have been arrested for an assault case, we would like to meet with you today to see how we can help you through the process.
 We understand that for many, if not all, the criminal process can be confusing and intimidating.
 Having said this, we strongly encourage and advise you to contact our defense lawyers BEFORE your first court date.
 This will give us the best opportunity to have the necessary time in order to look at the facts of your case, prepare a defense and finally to ensure that we do everything in our power to win your assault case.

 The state of Arizona has various types of charges when it comes to a crime such as assault.
 Likewise, there are also a variety of factors come into play when determining how an assault case should be classified or categorized.
 Some cases may be considered as simple as a misdemeanor.
 Other cases that seem similar in retrospect may be considered and charged as a serious felony cases.

 Throughout the years here at Alcock and Associates we have had the opportunity of being able to handle thousands of assault cases throughout the state of Arizona.
 Here are some basic questions that we ask in order to to determine the classification and seriousness of your assault case.

 Here are some of the factors that are likely going to make an assault case more serious.

 The previously mentioned factors can significantly impact the way the government charges and prosecutes an assault case.
 Obviously cases involving deadly weapons and/or children are far more serious.

 One of the most common questions that individuals ask in regards to their assault case is if their charge is a misdemeanor or a felony.
 Chances are if you have to go to a city court, then you are probably being charged with a misdemeanor.